Affiliate links on Android Authority may earn us a commission. Learn more.

 How to mark as read multiple messages in Gmail

-If you have quite a lot of unread emails from a specific sender, you know you’re never likely to read them, but deleting them is not an option, one alternative is to mark them as read.
-Just tick the emails in question and select More–>Mark as read.
+If you have many unread emails from a specific sender, and you know you’re never likely to read them, deleting them may not be an option.
+One alternative is to mark them as read.
+Tick the emails in question and select More—>Mark as read.

 Another solution to sort by sender

-A really easy way to sort by sender is simply to right-click on the email in your inbox.
-When the Gmail right-click menu comes up, select Find emails from….
+A really easy way to sort by sender is to right-click on the email in your inbox.
+When the Gmail right-click menu comes up, select Find emails from…